NicKarlovich/oneDNDConversion/classes/cleric.md

 #### Blessed Strikes
 * new 7th level feature
 * Replaces in subclass the Divine Strike and Potent Cantrips features typically shown in subclasses
-* Grants cleric the ablity to choose between them, rather than being restricted based on subclass
+* Grants cleric the ability to choose between them, rather than being restricted based on subclass
     * Divine Strike.
 Once on each of your turns when you hit a creature with an attack with a weapon, you can cause the target to take an extra 1d8 Necrotic or Radiant (your choice) damage.
     * Potent Spellcasting.
 You add your Wisdom modifier to the damage you deal with any Divine cantrip.